Government of Canada and the duty to consult

 MOUs aim to reduce overlapping processes of consultation and accommodation with other jurisdictions and consultation fatigue on the part of Indigenous groups.

-Canada has concluded an MOU with the Province of Nova Scotia, and is working towards others with a number of provinces.
-These agreements demonstrate their mutual commitment to strengthen collaborative efforts and to coordinate and share information on Indigenous consultation processes.
+These agreements demonstrate mutual commitment to strengthen collaborative efforts and to coordinate information sharing on Indigenous consultation processes.

-The commitment of the parties to the MOU to exchange experiences, ideas and best practices in the field of Indigenous consultation will foster new approaches and tools to assist in decision-making.
+The commitment of the parties to the MOUs to exchange experiences, ideas, and best practices in the field of Indigenous consultation will foster new approaches and tools to assist in decision-making.